Terms and conditions

 New equipment can sometimes not function correctly once first installed (for example a part may have become dislodged internally during transit).
 The Company works proactively with both customers and product manufacturers/suppliers in such circumstances to rectify the issue as quickly as possible.
 Sometimes faulty equipment needs refitting which can cause significant delays and inconvenience; the Company will do all that it reasonably can to minimise disruption to the household.

 If something within the customer's responsibilities/control (such as removal of asbestos or improving existing infrastructure) prevents delivery and/or installation of any goods/services ordered for more than 12 months after the order was placed with the Company, then the Company will be deemed to have performed the contract in full and entitled to retain all monies paid to date without deduction or refund in full or in part without the supply of any further goods/services.

-As we only supply products for domestic and private use, we are not liable for any loss of profit, loss of business, business interruption or business opportunity.
+The Company are not liable for any loss of profit, loss of business, business interruption or business opportunity under any circumstances.

 Finance and Payments

 If paying by credit or debit card, the payment of cleared funds from the customer to the Company is required prior to delivery and/or installation of goods.
 Payment is only deemed to have been received once the funds are showing in the Company's bank account as cleared funds.
 If the customer instigates an attempt to clawback payments (for example requesting a credit card chargeback) then the Company can pass on any costs and/or losses associated with dealing with and defending such action.